AbeerAl-Zahrani/lower-third-test/README.md

 * npm (v8.x or higher recommended)
 * A modern browser (for viewing the dashboard and graphic)

-Getting Started:
+# Getting Started:

-* Clone the repository
+* Clone the repository into your NodeCG instance's bundles directory.
-* cd NodeCG
 * Install dependencies(npm install)
 * nodecg start